Preparing for Foot Surgery!

 There are a number of ways that post-operative pain can be managed.
 You will likely need to use a combination of the following strategies:

-- Ice: Ice placed in a plastic bag or a package of frozen vegetables can be very helpful at controlling post-operative pain.
+Ice: Ice placed in a plastic bag or a package of frozen vegetables can be very helpful at controlling post-operative pain.
 Ice should be applied for 10-15 minutes at a time and then removed for 10-15 minutes.
 Ice should NEVER be used when the foot is numb from a nerve block as this can easily lead to frostbite.
-If a cast or a thick dressing is in place this may diminish the effect of the ice as less cooling will get to the operated area.
+A cast or a thick dressing may diminish the effect of the ice as less cooling will get to the operated area.
 Ice works in part by constricting the small blood vessels around the foot and ankle and thereby decreasing the blood flow to the area.
 There are commercially available ice pumps that can be helpful, but should again NEVER be used if the foot or ankle is numb.

-- Work: Be prepared to spend the first one to four weeks lying in bed or on the sofa with your foot elevated.
+Work: Be prepared to spend much of the first one to four weeks lying in bed or on the sofa with your foot elevated.
 Your primary “work” during this time will be to facilitate foot healing.
-The first few days you will likely find it too painful to put any weight on any part of your foot so will need to be waited upon, or you will need to use crutches and/or a walker, or if your arms are weak a “knee walker”, wheelchair, or scooter.
+The first few days you will likely find it too painful to put any weight on any part of your foot, so you will need to be waited upon, or you will need to use crutches and/or a walker, or if your arms are weak a knee walker, wheelchair, or scooter.
 You should not return to work until you believe you can function at an acceptable level.
 This will depend on the type of surgery you had, as well as the type of job you have.
-Remember that when you are taking pain medications your thinking ability may not be 100%.
+Remember that when you are taking pain medications, your thinking ability may not be 100%.
 Consider avoiding work conversations and serious emails while you are on regular narcotic pain medications.
-It may be necessary for your surgeon to write a note outline how long you need to be off work.